 Serving: 1 Tbsp.
 60 kcal, 6g Fat, 0g Pro, 1g Carb, 0g Fiber, 15mg Sodium

-By slightly adjusting the classic buffalo recipe, we were able to create a keto recipe that keeps its essence while providing a high-fat profile.
-Use this as a dip, or to season your favorite proteins, especially some air fried chicken or cauliflower!
-You can also control how hot this sauce is by increasing the pepper content!
+By slightly adjusting the classic buffalo recipe, we were able to create a keto recipe that keeps its essence while providing a high-fat and low-carb profile.
+Use this as a dip, as a standing sauce of itself, or to season your favorite proteins, especially some air fried chicken or cauliflower!
+You can also control how hot this sauce is by increasing the pepper chili content!

 Serving: 1 Tbsp.
 40kcal, 4g Fat, 1g Pro, 1g Carb

-Because a vinaigrette is a mix of oil and an acid, a balsamic vinegar is a great option to throw some rich flavor with a hint of natural sweetness from the balsamic - that, let’s be honest - more often than not the body craves at some point during ketosis.
-You can either buy this in any supermarket or make it in minutes at home (just add some salt and pepper, and limit the excessive use of balsamic!).
+Because a vinaigrette is a mix of oil and an acid, a keto balsamic vinegar is a great option to throw some rich flavor with a hint of natural sweetness from the balsamic that - let’s be honest - more often than not the body craves at some point during ketosis.
+You can either buy this in any supermarket or make this recipe in minutes at home (just add some salt and pepper, and limit the excessive use of balsamic to keep it keto!).

 Serving: Tbsp.
 100 kcal, 11g Fat, 0g Pro, 1g Carb, 0g Fiber, 10mg Sodium

 Green Goddess is one of those underrated yet highly delicious keto dressings out there.
 By using avocado and grapeseed oil as a base of the sauce, massive amounts of healthy fats are added to make this sauce rich in body and texture (yay for clean keto!).

 Also, with the combination of different herbs and greens, you have a green machine here filled with nutrients.
 (If you are looking for an instant & nutritious option check Trader Joe's).
 Dress your cooked keto cauliflower rice, salad, or combine it with any low carb pasta.